Reboare/Lagrange/_posts/2018-01-27-solidstate.md

 ![](https://image.ibb.co/nHoHJb/1.png)

 Solidstate's an interesting box, and also memorable as the day when the HTB platform shit itself from the load.
 It's also a lesson in reading the damn exploit code.
-I included spent a long time re-running the exploit expecting stuff to happen, but the true realisation that I was missing something came when I sat down and actually read what the exploit did.
+I spent a long time re-running the exploit expecting stuff to happen, but the true realisation came when I sat down and actually read what the exploit did.

 Enumeration
 -----------------